brockcooper/translate-text-snowflake-external-function/README.md

 ### How to Deploy

-In Dev:
+1. Set up Github Repo Settings

+In your Github repo, go to settings, Secrets, and add 2 secrets with their respective credentials: `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` .
+You will want to use a user that has the appropriate role to deploy a Lambda function and API Gateway using a CloudFormation template.

-1. Push API Gateway and Lambda function to AWS
+2. Push API Gateway and Lambda function to AWS

+This repo has a built in CI/CD pipeline using Github Actions found in `.github/workflows/deploy.yml`.
+All developement branches should be built off the `dev` branch.
+Once the branch is pushed to the Github repo, a small amount of tests will run to ensure the code is working as intended.
+When the development branch gets merged into the `dev` branch, Github will deploy a dev version of the API Gateway and Lambda to AWS, with a naming convention of `dev` added to the name.
+Finally, when `dev` is merged into `main` the true production version of the application will be available for use.

-2. Create the API Integration in Snowflake
+3. Create the API Integration in Snowflake

-3. Deploy the Snowflake Terraform
+This repo is primarily intended to deploy the API Gateway and Lambda to AWS.
+All other set up will need to take place in Snowflake.
+You will want to follow the [Snowflake documentation](https://docs.snowflake.com/en/sql-reference/external-functions-creating-aws-common-api-integration.html) describing the API Integration and the AWS IAM policy and role that is needed.

-### TODO
+### TODO:

-* Snowflake Terraform to build out Function and API Integration
-* AWS Terraform for building out Policy, Role, External Integration
-* GiHub Pipelines and environment variables
 * Unittests